 While in women androgens are generally transformed into the estrogen hormone

-We know that PCOS is one most general cause of obstacle in conceiving a baby.
-This hormonal imbalance create disturbance in reproductive mechanism of women.
+We know that PCOS is one most general causes of obstacles in conceiving a baby.
+This hormonal imbalance creates disturbance in the reproductive mechanism of women.

 When women have high levels of androgens then it affects the growth of eggs and normal fertilization of eggs.
 This procedure is called ovulation.